Beyond Lebesgue and Baire IV: Density topologies and a converse Steinhaus-Weil Theorem: Hashimoto ideal topologies

 \section{Hashimoto ideal topologies}

 As in ($H$-$P$) above, a key role is played by the family of meagre sets (in $\mathcal{E},$ or $\mathcal{B}_{\mathcal{L}}$) and (Lebesgue-) null sets.
-Each forms a $\sigma $-ideal of \textit{small sets} and gives rise to a \textit{Hashimoto topology} (= `ideal topology' according to [LukMZ, 1.C]), to which we now turn.
+Each forms a $\sigma $-ideal of \textit{small sets} and gives rise to a \textit{Hashimoto topology} (= `ideal topology' according to [LukMZ, 1.C]), to which we turn in this section.
+For an illustration of its use in a Banach space exploiting the $\sigma $-ideal $\mathcal{HN}$ of Haar-null subsets (defined in \S 5 below, cf. \S 6.6) -- see [BinO8].
+Also relevant here is the study [CieJ] of topologies $\tau $ for which a given $\sigma $-ideal is identical with the $\sigma $-ideal $B_{0}(\tau )$ of $\tau $-meagre sets.

 \textbf{Definition. }For $\mathcal{I}$ a $\sigma $-ideal of subsets of $X$ and $\mathcal{\tau }$ a topology on $X,$ say that a set $S$ is $\mathcal{I}$\textit{-nearly }$\mathcal{\tau }$\textit{-open} if for some $\mathcal{\tau }$-open set $U$ and elements $M,N$ in $\mathcal{I}$